jitta/bunnycron/README.md

 bunny.startCron()
 ```

-Create a schedule. `options` in an object with the following possible properties.
+when required bunnycron module you can pass `options` in an object with the following possible properties.

 * `cronFile` : the location file path to `Cronfile`
 * `redis` : by default, Bunnycron will connect to Redis using the client default settings (port defaults to `6379` and host defaults to `127.0.0.1`, prefix defaults to `bunny`)